xmake-io/xmake-docs/guide/installation.md

 1. Download xmake `.deb` install package from [Releases](https://github.com/xmake-io/xmake/releases)
 2. Run `dpkg -i xmake-xxxx.deb`

+## Termux

+Under the termux of Android, usually only need to execute the above one-click installation script.
+If it fails, you can refer to the following to pull the source code to compile and install.

 ## Source compilation and installation

 ### Installation